olliw42/mLRS-docu/docs/FRSKY_R9.md

 The R9M Lite Pro transmitter module could be used as mLRS Tx module but it is not well suited for this.
 It can however be a great option as mLRS receiver, providing 1 W transmit power and hence excellent range in combination with a R9M Tx module.

-The R9M Lite Pro has no button; for binding the power cycle method is available (see [here](BINDING.md)).
-It also does not provide the CLI, and configuration hence must be done via the Lua script (see [here](LUA.md)).
+The R9M Lite Pro has no button therefore the power cycle method has to be used for binding (see [here](BINDING.md)).

 Connections: